Sako S20: Design

 The S20 rifle features a steel receiver, which has two scope bases machined directly into it.
 The bottom of the receiver is milled to a V-shape for bedding into an aircraft-grade aluminium chassis for its whole length.
 The receiver and chassis are attached with three action screws.
+The S20 rifle is built on the TRG platform.

 The cylindrical bolt features three locking lugs and is manufactured from stainless steel, and its handle is replaceable.
 The bolt throw is 60 degrees.

 The barrel is cold hammerforged and is available in two different contours (fluted light, or smooth semi-heavy) and comes in lengths of 20 and 24 in.
 The muzzle threading is 5/8-24 UNEF (3A tolerance class).

 The stock, outside of the chassis, is made from high impact-resistant fiber-reinforced polymer.
 Both the front and rear parts of the stock are interchangeable and allow the difficult use as a takedown rifle; the hunter variant has a thumbhole grip, while the precision variant has a vertical grip.
 The stocks feature QD sling mounts, and the precision stock fore-end also features M-LOK accessory attachment points.
 The length of pull is adjustable with spacers and the stocks feature adjustable cheek risers with a visible dial number.

 The trigger group is installed in an aluminium frame and has an adjustable pull weight of 1–2 kg, and the trigger position can be adjusted front/back by 7 mm.
 Both single-stage and two-stage triggers are available.
 The safety blocks the firing pin when the it is engaged.

 The magazines are detachable double-stack/single-feed magazines, and they are available in two different capacity: 5- or 10-round for standard short-action cartridges (.243 Winchester, 6.5 Creedmoor and .308 Winchester) and 3- or 7-round for long-action/magnum cartridges (6.5 PRC, .270 Winchester, 7mm Remington Magnum, .30-06 Springfield and .300 Winchester Magnum).
 The magazines also allow for longer-than-standard overall length for the ammunition.

 The rifles can also be fitted with a wide array of accessories, including muzzle brakes, a thumb rest, barricade stop and such.
 Sako also manufactures a specific scope mount for 1 in, 30 mm, 34 mm and 36 mm scopes, with three different saddle height options, or standard Picatinny rings may be used.

 Sako guarantees a sub 0.3 mrad (1 MOA) accuracy for the rifle when using Sako factory ammunition.